-We are contacting patients directly - there is no need to call us.
+Please note: We are contacting patients directly - there is no need to call us.

-We have a number of measures in place to keep you safe during your care and treatment with us.
-Please help our teams by following the simple advice given to you.
-This includes:
+We have a number of measures in place to keep you safe during your planned care and treatment with us.
+Please help our teams by following our simple advice below to minimise the risk of COVID-19:

 - Please wash your hands with soap and water for at least 20 seconds, or use the hand sanitiser on arrival and regularly throughout your visit.

 - Please adhere to social distancing and keep at least a 2 metre distance between you and other people at all times where possible and follow any guidance given by our staff.

 - Please arrive promptly for your allocated appointment time to help us facilitate social distancing in our waiting rooms.

 - Our staff will be wearing personal protective equipment (PPE).
 There is no need to be alarmed.
 This is to protect both you and them.